evgenyneu/lolstats/README.md

 ### Download the code

-From Git Bash on Windows (installed with Git) or Terminal on macOS/Linux:
+From PowerShell on Windows or Terminal on macOS/Linux:

 ```bash
 git clone https://github.com/evgenyneu/lolstats.git
 ```

+Change directory to the root of the project: `cd lolstats`.

 ### Set up Python environment